The Ancient Caravan Trail to Chiang Rai

 The Royal Project and tribal villages

 After arrival at Doi Angkhang, we will first have lunch.
 After lunch, we will visit the Royal Project.
-His Majesty King Bhumibol Adulyadej and members of Thailand’s royal family have set up numerous village-based community development projects nationwide, which are now open for small-scale tourism.
-They provide unique insights into King’s concept of a sufficiency economy and are models of alternative economic development.
+His Majesty King Bhumibol Adulyadej and members of Thailand’s royal family have set up numerous village-based community development projects nationwide, now open for small-scale tourism.
+They provide unique insights into King’s concept of a sufficiency economy and are alternative economic development models.

 On Doi Angkhang, there are two fascinating and beautifully located ethnic minority villages.
 Nor Lae is a Palong, aka Dara-ang village, right on the Thailand-Myanmar border.
 Not far from this village is Kob Dong, a Black Lahu village.
-We will briefly visit both villages that are beautifully located.
+We will briefly visit both villages, which are beautifully located.
 Finally, it is time to descend Doi Angkhang to Thaton, where we will spend the night.